Updated: Oct 26, 2022

 There’s a secret I don’t often share in public spaces for one main reason: you never know how people will react.

-I don’t openly share this part of my life because it’s usually met with squinted eyes and tilted head.
+I don’t openly share this part of my life because it’s usually met with squinted eyes and a tilted head.
 Rather than support, I’ve come to expect looks of panic and questioned mental stability.

 But I have this whole manuscript thing I’m finishing up and one of the chapters is “Own Your Story Like a Boss” and, once you write something in a book, you should like maybe kind of probably live that out… yes?